Email List Building with 73 Thriving Strategies in 2021

 - You can’t ignore it.

-- Some have criticized welcome mats to be obtrusive.
+- Some have criticized welcome mats to be an obtrusive kind of strategy for list building.
 As a result, this could compromise users’ smooth navigation experience.

 There is a growing body of evidence that welcome mats boost conversion rates up to three times as high.

 Find out if welcome mats work for your business!

 ⤑ Takeaway: Pick up your welcome mat from Moosend, and get going!

 Works well with: …all industries, especially ones with high bounce rates.

 Similar to regular popups, exit-intent popups are your best bet to retain those fleeting customers.

 Exit-intent is counterproductive for businesses or website/e-shop owners who are running a number of actions and allocated budget in order to drive traffic to their websites.